mpyne-navy/dsb-report/dsb-report.md

 Strategic Computing Intiative Program

-\[rec:14\]
+<a id="recommendation-1"></a>

-### *Recommendation 14: The Undersecretary of Defense (Acquisition) should develop acquisition policy, procedures, and guidance for each category.* {#rec:15 .unnumbered}
+### *Recommendation 14: The Undersecretary of Defense (Acquisition) should develop acquisition policy, procedures, and guidance for each category.*

+<a id="recommendation-15"></a>
-### *Recommendation 15: The Undersecretary of Defense (Acquisition) and the Assistant Secretary of Defense (Comptroller) should direct Program Managers to assume that system software requirements can be met with off the shelf subsystems and components until it is proved that they are unique.* {#recommendation-15-the-undersecretary-of-defense-acquisition-and-the-assistant-secretary-of-defense-comptroller-should-direct-program-managers-to-assume-that-system-software-requirements-can-be-met-with-off-the-shelf-subsystems-and-components-until-it-is-proved-that-they-are-unique. .unnumbered}
+### *Recommendation 15: The Undersecretary of Defense (Acquisition) and the Assistant Secretary of Defense (Comptroller) should direct Program Managers to assume that system software requirements can be met with off the shelf subsystems and components until it is proved that they are unique.*

 The *cheapest* way to get software is to buy it in the commercial marketplace rather than to build it.